-- a) Go to the Documentation part of the website and have a look at the ImageJ User Guide.
-Read the explication of the "Unsharp mask" command.
+Read the explication of the " Unsharp mask " command.
 How does it work?
-Try the command on one of the images in the 01 opening images/arabidopsis folder. - b) In the Documentation part have a look at the Tutorials and Examples.
-Who wrote the tutorial with the title Comprehensive 93 page ImageJ tutorial? - c) ImageJ users can ask questions in the ImageJ mailing list.
+Try command on one of the images in the 01 - opening images/arabidopsis folder. the b) In the Documentation part have a look at the Tutorials and Examples .
+Where do with the title ImageJ Workshop (manuscript, slides and exercises) point to? es the link a) Go to the Documentation part of the website and have a look at the ImageJ User Guide.

+c) ImageJ users can ask questions in the ImageJ mailing list.
 Go to the list-archive.
 In the search text-field type colocalization.
 Find the name of at least one colocalization plugin from the answer of the search.